This Is Not A

 It wasn't just his production which took the lovable mop-topped scallies to the peak, though.
 There was his skill at arrangement, epitomised by his scoring of the string quartet backing on Eleanor Rigby:

-(I would have liked to have included his production on I Am The Walrus at this point, but the suits who own The Beatles' recordings have sedulously ensured that virtually none of it appears on YouTube.
-The above video is blocked in certain 'territories' anyway).
+(I would have liked to have included his production on I Am The Walrus at this point, but the suits who own The Beatles' recordings have sedulously ensured that virtually none of it appears on YouTube).

 And finally, as a composer and conductor, he made history in another way by composing and recording the music which first introduced the programmes of BBC Radio 1 in 1967: